esopaci/PyQuake3D/docs/source/framework.rst

 To compute :math:`k_{ij}^s` and :math:`k_{ij}^N`, analytical formulas for static stress induced by triangular dislocations in a homogeneous elastic full-space and half-space are employed :cite:`nikkhoo2015triangular`.
-Since the goal is to simulate three-dimensional complex non-planar fault geometries, optimizations specific to planar faults (e.g. Fourier-domain construction :cite:`rice1993spatio`) are not applicable.
+Since the goal is to simulate three-dimensional complex non-planar fault geometries, optimizations specific to planar faults (e.g. Fourier-domain construction) are not applicable.
 Instead, CPU-based multiprocessing or MPI are used to accelerate the computation of Green's functions.

 ---